 Using the Google Cloud CLI, you can access them via the following command:

-Please consult Neo4j Cloud VMs for details on internals of Google VMs, including how to stop and start system services, configure Neo4j inside of the VM and more.
+Please consult Neo4j Cloud VMs for details on internals of virtual machines, including configure Neo4j inside of the VM and access various files.

 The following notes are provided on your default cluster configuration.